lyntco/lyntco.github.io/_posts/2025-10-29-UI Week 1 day 4 Prototyping Idea 1.md

 I adjusted some other colors just for fun and got the numbers "working".
 It's actually kinda fudged, for some reason instead of multiplying my values by 100 like I expected, multiplying them byu 400 gives me my desired outcome.
 This is a prototype though so it's fine for now.

 It's not getting late for me so I'll wrap up for today.
-I certainly did not spend all my day doing this, I procrastinated a lot because it felt so daunting but I'm really glad I got what I got done today!
+I certainly did not spend all my day doing this, I procrastinated a lot because it felt so daunting but I'm really glad I got what I got done today.